 Download, print and share this poster

 Strokes are very serious and cause long-term and life-threatening damage.
 Because the brain is like a "command center" signaling all the functions of our bodies, a stroke affects other parts of the body.

 The American Stroke Association reports that between 20 percent and 40 percent of children die after experiencing a stroke, and of those who survive, 50 percent to 80 percent may have permanent neurological deficits.
 Some include:

 Stroke is diagnosed through several testing techniques.
 Your doctor will perform a complete physical exam and check for problems with vision, movement, feeling, reflexes, speaking and ability to understand what is being said.
 The doctor will also listen for an abnormal sound in the carotid arteries in the neck.
 This sound, called a bruit, is caused by irregular blood flow.
 Additional tests may include:

-If your child has been diagnosed, you probably have lots of questions.
+Have questions or need to make a referral?
 We can help.
-If you would like to schedule an appointment, refer a patient or speak to our staff, please call our offices at 682-885-4007.
+If you would like to speak to one of our staff, please call our offices at 682-885-8050.